postcss/autoprefixer/README.md

 * You write normal CSS (or use Autoprefixer after Sass, Stylus or another preprocessor).
-* You write normal properties (not special mixins), so you don't need to remember which properties needs to be prefixed.
+* You write normal properties (not special mixins), so you don’t need to remember which properties needs to be prefixed.
 * Autoprefixed uses only really necessary prefixes.
 You set browsers (by default last 2 version for each browsers).
 Do you know, that prefixes for `border-radius` [is not necessary](http://caniuse.com/border-radius)